Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 Check out the latest prices and more details.

-The prices are similar between the two sites but can range depending on the time of year and the length of your stay.
+The Hawaii car rental prices are similar between the two sites but can vary depending on the time of year and the length of your stay.
 Renting a car for more days can mean a lower per-day cost to you.

 Paying ahead of time is another way to lower your costs, sometimes by as much as 25%!
 That would certainly be something I would take advantage of!

-Depending on several factors, I have seen prices as low as $29/day on one of these sites.
+Depending on several factors, I have seen prices as low as $29/day on one of these sites that have the best car rental Honolulu Airport offers.
 More often, though, prices are between $40 and $60 for an “Economy” or “Compact” vehicle.

 Obviously, a bigger or nicer vehicle will be more.
 If you want a 12-passenger van, expect to be shelling out $80 or more per day.